The Charleston Old Guard

 Assessment:

-A steady hand in an unsteady world.
-Would build you a home with his own two hands—and apologize if the nails weren't perfectly straight.
+Would build you a home with his own hands and apologize if the nails weren’t straight—even if he’s the only one who noticed.

 Mr. Thomas Walker